ribeiroluan/streamlit-nba-recap/README.md

 ### Data sources

 The Streamlit web app pulls data from two main sources based on the selections on the app widgets.
 - [Basketball Reference](https://www.basketball-reference.com/): per game stats are scrapped directly from Basketball Reference.
-Meanwhile, the awards winners data is a  static table pulled from Basketball Reference, given that it does not need constant updates.
+Meanwhile, the awards winners data is a  static table pulled from Basketball Reference, given that it does not need constant updates since awards are given once a year.
 - [NBA API](https://github.com/swar/nba_api): the shot chart graph sends requests to the NBA API to pull the data of made and missed shots.

 ### How to deploy the web app